vedashruta/go-sage/README.md

 # 🦊 GO Sage — In-Memory Search Engine in Golang

 **GO Sage** is a blazing fast, in-memory full-text search engine written in Golang.
-It processes large datasets (like 24k+ CSV records) with stemming, stop-word filtering, and indexing — all designed for sub-second search latency.
+It processes large datasets with stemming, stop-word filtering, and indexing — all designed for sub-second search latency.

 ---